eynsai/Smooth-Trackball-Scrolling/README.md

 - Unfortunately, I've found that some programs will not respond to the scroll inputs from my script, most notably Windows Explorer.
 I think a re-write of this script in a low-level language that can interface properly with the Windows input API will solve this, but I won't have time for this in the forseeable future.
 - Some software, most notably Chromium-based browsers, do not respond well to simultaneous scrolling inputs along both the X and Y axes.
 Using angle snap will fix this.
+- Using key combinations as the hotkey is currently not supported.
+I think I know how to fix this; I just need to rewrite the relevant part of the script, which I might not have time to do for the time being.